-Difference in Conditions cover (DIC) applies, this would also mean that the cover will come into effect where the underlying policy would not provide cover due to application of narrower policy terms and conditions.
+Difference in Limits (DIL) insurance provides cover in excess of other, usually local policies, which the insured has purchased and which may have lower limits.
+Where Difference in Conditions (DIC) cover applies, this also means that the cover will come into effect where the underlying policy would not provide cover due to application of narrower policy terms and conditions.